 The remarkable clarity of the water at Glover’s makes this an ideal location for scuba, which is available from our associates at Long Caye Dive Shop.
 There are 54 miles of wall diving within a 12-mile radius of Long Caye.
 The top of the reef wall varies from 40 to 80 feet.
 It is not uncommon to encounter dolphins, sea turtles and as many as 50 species of creatures in one dive.
 Located just down the beach, the dive shop is a full-service PADI scuba facility.
 Guests often take time off from our activities to go diving.
 In addition to serving certified divers, they also provides scuba diving training that permit novices to train and continue to dive for the remainder of the week.

 All guests must be physically fit to dive.
 Areas of concern for diving fitness include respiratory conditions (such as asthma); circulatory conditions (such as heart trouble); diabetes; and recent major surgery.
-Please visit our Belize scuba page for more information on the required medical release for diving.
+Please visit our Belize dive resorts page for more information on the required medical release for diving.

 We offer beginning-advanced with sailed rigged to go and a land trainer.
 Our lagoon is an ideal place to learn and experts use our short boards for the surf.
 Steady winds are almost always present, and the 80-degree water means you windsurf in your bathing suit!
 Our windsurfing page has a complete list of our gear.